Private education providers

 - an international student who has been approved under another scholarship scheme, or an exchange scheme, sponsored by the Commonwealth to undertake a course of study or training in Australia

-If you have students we cannot help, you should explain their internal and any external complaint and appeal rights to them.
+If you have students we cannot help, you should explain your internal appeal rights and give them options for external organisations to contact, for example consumer complaints organisations.

 Registered education providers must have an internal complaints and appeals process for international students under Standard 10 of the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (the National Code 2018).

-Education providers must also advise students of their right to access an external complaints and appeals process if they are not satisfied with the internal complaint process or outcome.
-Our Office provides an external complaint and appeals process for international students of private education providers.
+Education providers must tell students they have a right to access an external complaints and appeals process if they are not satisfied with the internal complaint process or outcome.
+The Commonwealth Ombudsman provides an external complaint and appeals process for international students of private education providers.

-We help private providers by offering their students a free and independent external complaints mechanism.
+We helps private providers by offering their students a free and independent external complaints mechanism.
 This helps providers meet their obligations under the National Code.

-For information on this topic, you can download a copy of our Better Practice Complaint-Handling for Education Providers Guide.
+For information on this topic, you can download a copy of our Better Practice Complaint Handling Tool for Education Providers.

-Students can complain about their education provider if they believe the provider may not have followed the rules correctly or treated them fairly.
+Students can complain about their education provider if they believe the provider did not follow the rules or treat them fairly.
 Complaints might be about:

 - course fees and due dates